Get connected with guides and resources that highlight our passionate local biking community.

 There are also three different options based on the skill level of the rider to help accommodate you and anyone riding with you.

-Located at Milepost 115 on the Blue Ridge Parkway, Explore Park offers over 9 miles of moderately difficult hiking and biking trails.
+Located at Milepost 115 on the Blue Ridge Parkway, Explore Park offers over 9 miles of moderately difficult hiking and mountain biking trails.

 Get more familiar with the region with a visit to the Blue Ridge Parkway Visitor Center, which is located inside the park.
 The proximity to the Roanoke River also makes the park a popular spot for fishing and paddling.

-Many of the biking trails are loop trails that range from .5 miles to 3.0 miles.
+Many of the mountain biking trails are loop trails that range from .5 miles to 3.0 miles.
 When combining the various trails that are conveniently located near each other, you can create a great day of mountain biking that can test your skills while not taking you too far from your comfort zone as a rider.

 Spend the day enjoying the Roanoke River Greenway.
 This scenic section of the Greenway system winds along the Roanoke River and is an easy, enjoyable ride.